statsig-io/docs/docs/metrics/pulse-metrics.md

 ---
-title: Metrics in Pulse
+title: Pulse Metrics
-sidebar_label: Pulse
+sidebar_label: Pulse Metrics
-slug: /metrics/pulse
+slug: /metrics/101/pulse-metrics
 ---

-The statistics computed for Pulse vary according to the metric type.
+# Pulse Metrics

+Statsig computes experiment results, also known as Statsig's **Pulse** results, depending on the metric type.
 Most metrics are aggregated across all users in the group.
-Some ratio type metrics are only aggregated across partipating users, meaning users that have non-null value for that metric.
+Some ratio type metrics are only aggregated across partipating users (users that have non-null value for that metric).

 ## Pulse Statistics by Metric Type